- Message from the Chair

 my S.U.P. board, hiking, hiking, and snowboarding.

-Undergraduate School - Central Baptist College; Medical School - Indiana University School of Medicine
+Undergraduate School - Central Baptist College; Medical School - University of Mississippi School of Medicine

 Mateo Guarderas Ribadeneira, MD